 Advance parole travel documents are issued by United States Citizenship and Immigration Services (USCIS) and allow foreign nationals (FN) to leave and reenter the U.S. without a visa.
 Advance parole is often used when a FN has an application for legal status pending with USCIS but needs to leave the country for a compelling reason (family emergency, important business trip, etc.).
 The FN must apply for advance parole with USCIS who, upon approval, will dictate the exact time frame during which the FN can leave and return.
 It is important to note that advance parole does not guarantee re-entry into the U.S. FNs traveling on advance parole must still pass inspection by U.S. Customs and Border Protection (CBP) in order to re-enter.

 DACA recipients can apply for advance parole for reasons related to education, employment, or urgent humanitarian matters.
 When a DREAMer leaves the U.S. and returns using advance parole, she has then been paroled into the U.S. By law, parolees can apply for legal permanent residency (a.k.a. a green card) if they otherwise qualify.
-FNs qualify by having a qualifying U.S. citizen or legal permanent resident family member or U.S. employer sponsor them.
-Therefore, DACA recipients who leave the U.S. on advance parole may be eligible for legal permanent residency upon their return if they have a family member (such as a U.S. citizen spouse) or employer to sponsor them.
+FNs qualify by having a qualifying U.S. citizen or legal permanent resident family member.
+Therefore, DACA recipients who leave the U.S. on advance parole may be eligible for legal permanent residency upon their return if they have a family member (such as a U.S. citizen spouse) to sponsor them.

 This process is known as adjustment of status following parole.
 It is a remarkable way around the limited protections of DACA.